rishabh1403/test-status/content/posts/dart/2018/08/Dart-Programming-Language-Tutorial-Part-2-Variables.md

     // code ends here
 }
 ```
-For now just paste the above code snippet in your dartpad workspace and we will write all our code between those two `code starts here` and `code
+For now just paste the above code snippet in your [dartpad](https://dartpad.dartlang.org/) workspace, and we will write all our code between those two `code starts here` and `code
 ends here` lines.

 # Declaration and Initialization of Variables

 What is a variable?
-Well a variable is a container, which jsut holds some value in your program.
+Well a variable is a container, which just holds some value in your program.
 Let's say you want to store the value of `pi` in
 your program, you need some place, a container to store that number `3.14`.
 That container is a variable.

 To use a variable in your program you must declare and initialize it.
 So what is declaring and initializing a variable?